Josh9182/R-Projects/Customer Sales/Analyzing Customer Information.md

 ChemTech is a chemical supply company specializing in cleaning chemicals for the purpose of machine preservation and maintenance.

-A CSV file full of consumer information and transaction data was brought to me to be organized, manipulated, and analyzed for further EDA down the road.
+A CSV file full of consumer information and transaction data was brought to be organized, manipulated, and analyzed for further EDA down the road.

 Our stakeholders are requesting a visualization of company-profit and sale numbers